apascualgarcia/ReplayEcology/README.md

 * Sequences associated with this study are deposited at NCBI under BioProject accession number PRJNA989519.
 This project contains the 16S rRNA amplicon sequencing data associated with each of the communities at day 0
 (SUB13586664), as well as at day 7 for the four replicate growth experiments (SUB13586665-8).

-* Users interested in reproducing the whole pipeline should **details in progress**.
+* Users interested in reproducing the whole pipeline should download all the FASTQ files in NCBI to `2_demultiplexed`

 * Users interested in the processed data will find:
     * `seqtable_readyforanalysis.csv`: ASV vs samples table, found in directory `6_finalfiles`.